 In many (if not most) states, we have state agencies actively obstructing citizens getting the information they need to stop corporate abuses.
-Under Gov. Tom Corbett in Pennsylvania, officials have raised the protection of gas drilling companies
+Under Gov. Tom Corbett in Pennsylvania, officials have raised the protection of gas drilling companies to an art form:

 EVANS CITY, Pa.
 (AP) — A western Pennsylvania woman says state environmental officials refused to do follow-up tests after their lab reported her drinking water contained chemicals that could be from nearby gas drilling.